A Tight Bound of Hard Thresholding: Hard Thresholding in Large-Scale Optimization

-Based on the above discussion, we are in the position to characterize the optimization error $\tau$.
-For the purpose of a concrete result, we study the sparse linear regression and sparse logistic regression problems.
-These are two of the most popular statistical model in the literature and have found a variety of applications in machine learning and statistics~\cite{raskutti2011minimax,agarwal2012fast}.
+The last ingredient of our theorem is the term $\tau(\xhat)$ which measures how close the iterates could be to a given sparse signal $\xhat$.
+With appropriate hyper-parameter settings, the quantity relies exclusively on $\twonorm{\nabla_{3k+K} F(\xhat)}$, as suggested by~\eqref{eq:beta tau}.
+Thereby, this section is dedicated to characterizing $\twonorm{\nabla_{3k+K} F(\xhat)}$.
+We will also give examples for which HT-SVRG is computationally more efficient than PGD.
+For the purpose of a concrete result, we study two problems: sparse linear regression and sparse logistic regression.
+These are two of the most popular statistical models in the literature and have found a variety of applications in machine learning and statistics~\cite{raskutti2011minimax}.
+Notably, it is known that similar statistical results can be built for low-rank matrix regression, sparse precision matrix estimation, as suggested in~\cite{negahban2009unified,agarwal2012fast}.

-For sparse linear regression, we presume that there is a true sparse parameter $\bx^*$ that generates the observations:

-where $\bA$ is the design matrix and $\beps$ is some observation noise.
-Then, one may optimize an $\ell_2$ regularized least-squares function in order to (approximately) estimate the parameter: